ruanbekker/helm-charts/bitcoind/README.md

   --namespace blockchain --create-namespace
 ```

-The password will be in the container environment
+The password will be in the container environment.

+## Monitoring

+To deploy a prometheus exporter set the following `--set monitoring.enabled=true`.
+This will deploy a prometheus exporter as a container within the pod.